dazzaji/onagents/docs/patterns/README.md

 ## Tool Use and Integration

 LLM agents extend their capabilities through function calling, enabling interaction with external tools, APIs, and services.
+This is frequently called "Tool Use" and it is [directly supported by all the top LLMs](https://github.com/simonw/llm/issues/607).
 Effective tool integration requires careful design of the interface between agents and their tools.

 Key considerations for tool integration:
 ```